vmware-tanzu/community-edition/CONTRIBUTING.md

 #### Nested Makefiles

-It is expected that each individual go module in the TCE repo have its own Makefile.
+It is expected that each individual go module in the Tanzu Community Edition repo have its own Makefile.
 This enables individual package and plugin authors to have full control over their development operations without having to modify the top level Makefile.